Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
 In addition, it is included in the South Carolina, Preservation Society of Charleston series list.
 A significant historical year for this entry is 1821.

 Location.
 32° 46.433′ N, 79° 55.633′ W. Marker is in Charleston, South Carolina, in Charleston County.
 It is in South of Broad.
-Marker is on East Bay Street (U.S. 52), on the left when traveling north.
+It is on East Bay Street (U.S. 52), on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 51 East Bay Street, Charleston SC 29401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 10 other markers are within walking distance of this marker.
-In Search of the Walled City (within shouting distance of this marker); Section of parapet, or upper portion of the wall (within shouting distance
+At least 10 other markers are within walking distance of this marker: Section of parapet, or upper portion of the wall (within shouting distance of this marker); The Site of Granville Bastion (within

-Casper Christian Schutt House image.
+Caspar Christian Schutt House image.
 Click for full size.

-Photographed By Brian Scott, September 19, 2011
+Photographed by Brian Scott, September 19, 2011

-2. Casper Christian Schutt House
+2. Caspar Christian Schutt House

-of this marker); The Walled City of Charles Town (within shouting distance of this marker); The Site of Granville Bastion (within shouting distance of this marker); Thomas Smith (about 300 feet away, measured in a direct line); The Seizure of the Planter (about 300 feet away); 8-10 Tradd Street (about 500 feet away); The John Fabre Jr. House (about 500 feet away); 6 Water Street - Francis Saltus House (about 500 feet away); 90 East Bay Street Ancrum Wharf Building (about 500 feet away).
+shouting distance of this marker); Thomas Smith (about 300 feet away, measured in a direct line); The Seizure of the Planter (about 300 feet away); The Walled City of Charles Town (about 400 feet away); In Search of the Walled City (about 400 feet away); 8-10 Tradd Street (about 500 feet away); The John Fabre Jr. House (about 500 feet away); 6 Water Street (about 500 feet away); 90 East Bay Street Ancrum Wharf Building (about 500 feet away).
 Touch for a list and map of all markers in Charleston.

 Credits.
-This page was last revised on February 16, 2023.
+This page was last revised on May 27, 2026.
 It was originally submitted on October 7, 2011, by Brian Scott of Anderson, South Carolina.
-This page has been viewed 1,010 times since then and 60 times this year.
+This page has been viewed 2,823 times since then and 199 times this year.
 Photos: 1, 2. submitted on October 7, 2011, by Brian Scott of Anderson, South Carolina.

 m=47964